 Advertisement

 William Newlin

 William is an award-winning journalist and editor focused on communicating important topics in a way that’s accessible to everyone.
+He served as a writer and producer for Chattamatters from 2022 to 2026.

 Before coming to Chattanooga, he received his master’s degree from the University of Georgia and wrote for his hometown paper, the Atlanta Journal-Constitution.

-Catch him biking around town trying and often failing to avoid potholes.
+Advertisement